lunaceee/hexo-material-netlify/README.md

 Thus, in my `_redirects` file, I specified `/zh-cn/about` as a redirect rule for the about page in Chinese.

 ### Display a single language on the home page
 By default, our theme shows posts in all languages on the home page.
-Ideally we only want to show posts written in the default language of the browser.
+Ideally only show posts written in the default language of the browser.
 I found a nice plug-in [hexo-generator-index-i18n](https://github.com/xcatliu/hexo-generator-index-i18n) to filter out the unrelated posts.
 For example, if you go to https://yourwebsite.com/zh-cn/, you'd only see the posts written in Chinese.